ayghub/IP-Tracker/README.md

-# 🌐 IP Tracker Script: Real-Time IP Monitoring with Colors
+# 🌐 IP Tracker Script: Real-Time IP Monitoring.

 ## Overview
 This Python script **monitors your public IP in real time** and displays changes instantly with a visually enhanced output using colors.